retico-team/retico-rosbridge/demo/README.md

 - `TextInputModule` is responsible for getting command from command line.
 - `TextToJointAnglesModule` converts the text command to a list of joint (floats) values and pack them into an IncrementalUnit, based on the dictionary in `retico_ros2/config/joint_values.json`.
-- `ROS2PublisherModule` is a **general** ReTiCo Module as well as a ROS publisher node which translates an ReTiCo IncrementalUnit to a ROS Message.
+- `ROS2PublisherModule` is a **general** ReTiCo Module as well as a ROS publisher node which translates an ReTiCo IncrementalUnit (IU) to a ROS Message.
 In this example:
     1. its name, as a ROS publisher node, is `publisher_joint_trajectory_controller`.
     2. it takes the function `to_ur3e_joint_angles()` which converts an IncrementalUnit containing list of joint values to the ROS message of `JointTrajectory` type.
     3. it publishes the `JointTrajectory` message to the ROS topic `/joint_trajectory_controller/joint_trajectory`.